 Shorter Lesson Format

-To complete a full Pimsleur lesson (that is, audio exercise plus the reinforcement drills), you’re looking at around a full hour.
-Now of course, you can always pause and stop a lesson halfway through for the day if you want, but I just prefer the short length of Babbel’s lessons.
+I also like that Babbel’s lessons are shorter.
+To complete a full Pimsleur lesson (that is, audio exercise plus the reinforcement drills), you’re looking at around an hour.
+Of course, you can always pause and stop a lesson halfway through for the day if you want, but I prefer the short length of Babbel’s lessons.

 Streamlined Grammar Content

 My third win for Babbel is all about their grammar instruction.

 When it comes to grammar, Pimsleur does things a little differently.

-Rather than offer more direct instruction, they kind of let you discover grammar intuitively through the audio lesson.
-The moderator will comment on grammar usage, such as verb conjugations and the like, but it’s not deep or direct grammar instruction—it’s more on you to intuitively pick up how the language works.
+Rather than offer direct instruction, they let you discover grammar intuitively through the audio lesson.
+The moderator will comment on grammar usage, such as verb conjugations and the like, but it’s not deep or direct grammar instruction – it’s on you to intuitively pick up how the language works.

 Frequent Review Sessions

 The final highlight of the Babbel program is their daily review sessions.
-Everyday when you log in to the Babbel app, you’re prompted to do a short review.
+Every day when you log in to the Babbel app, you’re prompted to do a short review.

 👉 Read Our Full Review of Babbel Spanish Here